yanniks/Schulausfall/README.md

 I wrote this small script to check if the content of a website changed.

 ### Dependencies
-md5sum and sendmail are required.
-Configure those before running the script
+`md5sum`, `awk`, `curl` and `sendmail` are required.
+Configure those before running the script.

 ### Usage
-Define the website you want to check directly after the the ./check.sh .
+Define the website you want to check directly after the the `./check.sh` .
 Then add the email adress you want to send from and the one you want to send to.

 ### Example
-./check.sh "http://yanniks.de" kontakt@yanniks.de kontakt@yanniks.de
+`./check.sh "http://yanniks.de" kontakt@yanniks.de kontakt@yanniks.de`